-Rice Creek Above has been sampled 16 consecutive years since 2006.
-In 2021, the FBI score indicated "Poor" health.
-The number of families and sensitive families is very low and resembles 2019 data.
+Rice Creek Above has been sampled 17 consecutive years since 2006.
+In 2022, the FBI score indicated "Poor" health.
+The number of families has rebounded, though most families are represented in low proportions.
 FBI scores have been variable and ranged between "Fairly Poor" to "Very Poor" since 2006.
-The number of families and percentage make-up varies from year to year, and are usually unevenly distributed.
 Hyalellidae and Chironomidae have frequently dominated the samples.
-Pollution-sensitive (EPT) families have usually made-up a very minor proportion of the sample collection every year, and in 2021 were not represented.
+Pollution-sensitive (EPT) families have usually made-up a very minor proportion of the sample collection every year.
 Variability in family representation may be caused by environmental factors including water levels, habitat availability, collection location, or other sources of disturbance in the area.
-Note: The summer and early fall of 2021 included very low precipitation amounts and events.